melbournebioinformatics/MelBioInf_docs/docs/tutorials/unix/index.md

 ## Topic 3: Exploring the file system

+In this topic we will learn how to move around the filesystem and see what is there.

-**Duration**: 30 minutes.
-See "The file system" section of the workshop notes.
+**Duration**: 30 minutes. <!-- See "The file system" section of the workshop notes. -->

 **Relevant commands**: *pwd*, *cd*, *ls*, *file*